Files and exceptions

 text = json.dumps({"name": "Alice", "score": 87}, indent=2)json.load() reads from a file object. json.loads() (with an "s") reads from a string.

-A save/load pattern for a simple game: write state to JSON, load it back on the next run, and fall back to defaults if no save file exists yet:
+A save/load pattern for a small game: write state to JSON, load it back on the next run, and fall back to defaults if no save file exists yet:

 import json